Nándor Balázs

-Nándor Balázs (Balázs Nándor László; July 7, 1926 – August 16, 2003) was a Hungarian-American physicist, external member of the Hungarian Academy of Sciences (from 1995).
+Nándor Balázs (Balázs Nándor László; July 7, 1926 – August 16, 2003) was a Hungarian-American physicist, and an external member of the Hungarian Academy of Sciences.

-Early life and education
+Early life

-Balázs attended to the Rácz private primary school and was a classmate of Janos Kemeny.

-Nándor Balázs received a master's degree at the University of Budapest (1948).
+Balázs attended Rácz private primary school where he was a classmate of Janos Kemeny.
+Balázs earned a master's degree at the University of Budapest (1948).
 Balázs left communist Hungary in 1949.
-He received a PhD at the University of Amsterdam (1951).
+He completed a PhD at the University of Amsterdam (1951).

-Scientific career
+Career

-After receiving his PhD, Balázs spent two years (1951 and 1952) as assistant to Schroedinger at the Dublin Institute for Advanced Studies, one year (autumn 1952 through summer 1953) as assistant to Albert Einstein at the Institute for Advanced Study in Princeton, and was associate professor of physics at the University of Alabama during the years 1953-56.
-From 1956 to 1959, he was research associate at the Enrico Fermi Institute at the University of Chicago, and then became a research staff member at the Plasma Physics Laboratory at Princeton University from 1959 to 1961.
-In 1961 he went to the Stony Brook University.
+Balázs spent 1951 and 1952 as assistant to Schroedinger at the Dublin Institute for Advanced Studies, autumn 1952 through summer 1953 as assistant to Albert Einstein at the Institute for Advanced Study.
+He was associate professor of physics at the University of Alabama from 1953-56.
+From 1956 to 1959, he was research associate at the Enrico Fermi Institute at the University of Chicago, and became a research staff member at the Plasma Physics Laboratory at Princeton University from 1959 to 1961.
+In 1961 he went to Stony Brook University.